KingsleyDockerill/QBall/docs/README.md

 <p style="font-style: italic;"><em><small>Also see, <a href="#operator-table">operator table</a></small></em></p>

 The syntax of an if...else block is slightly different in QBall from Python.
-Notice how theres only an <code>end</code> at the ends of the if...else/ if statment.
+Notice how there's only an <code>end</code> at the ends of the if...else statment.

 <pre>
 x = 481